Where Are The Best Places To Live In Central London?

 Notable Features: Part of the old city with beautiful architecture, timeless streets and buildings, with plenty of iconic landmarks.

 The City Of London was once the centre of London before the city expanded to its current size.
 Today, the City Of London is just one square mile of territory although, it encompasses some of the most beautiful and historic buildings in the whole of London, as well as being a major financial centre for the city.
-But, as small as this neighbourhood may seem, there are other areas right next to the City which is worthy of talking about too.
+But, as small as this neighbourhood may seem, there are other areas right next to the City that are worthy of talking about too.

 The surrounding areas of Monument, Eastcheap and Temple, are historically significant areas that have some incredible local architecture.
 Monument gets its name from the monument to the Great Fire Of London, a devastating inferno, that destroyed most of the city in the 17th century.
 Temple is named after the historically important Temple Church that was built by the Knights Templar and is home to many prominent law courts and offices for the city.
 Eastcheap is a historically important street that used to be part of a prominent local market (the name “cheap” in old English is another word for market) and is home to many beautiful buildings and statues.